MikeBusuttil/kaggle/README.md

 #### attempt #5

-- run Erik's HPO to see if it becomes clear where 454 xgb stopping rounds comes from
 - use the lasso regression model
   - tune it right
 - generate sale price with a weighted average where lasso has 2x weight